Pre-procedure Assessment Center (P-PAC)

 On the day of your surgery or procedure

-- Do not remove this armband; it is used to identify you throughout your hospital stay.
+- Do not remove your armband; it is used to identify you throughout your hospital stay.
 For your safety, everyone will be asking you your name, date of birth and what surgery/procedure you will be having.

 - You will be escorted to the pre-op area or a surgical waiting room.
 Once in the pre-op area, the nurse will have you change into a hospital gown.